Anomalies

 Limitations

 - History is daily-snapshot, not real-time.
-New anomalies appear in the live view immediately but take up to 24 hours to land in the 30-day history log.
+New anomalies appear in the live view immediately but take up to 24 hours to land in the 30-day history log (cron runs at 01:00 UTC).

 Related: Alerts (threshold + notification), Cost tracking, /anomalies dashboard.